Chippewa Valley Chapter

 Meetings of the chapter shall be called by the president, board of directors, or chapter membership.

 There shall be an annual membership meeting for the purpose of electing new members to the board of directors and to review the activities of the board.
 The members present shall constitute a quorum.
-Any appropriate matter presented by any member to the secretary not less than ten (10) days prior to that meeting shall be placed on the agenda for the meeting.
+Any appropriate matter presented by any member to the president not less than ten (10) days prior to that meeting shall be placed on the agenda for the meeting.
 Other new business not on the agenda may be placed on the agenda by a 2/3 vote of the members present.

 Special meetings of the chapter may be called by a 2/3 vote of the board of directors or on the written request of 25 members.
 The purpose of the meeting must be stated in the call and no other business may take place at that meeting.